-Yale-New Haven Hospital (YNHH) is a 825 bed tertiary care facility that also functions as a community hospital to greater New Haven and southern Connecticut.
-It provides both an urban community and tertiary medical care experience, with strong emphasis on immunosuppressed populations (including granulocytopenic cancer patients, organ and bone marrow transplant patients, HIV/AIDS patients), critical care unit infections, and training in Clinical Microbiology.
+Each site provides a very different patient population, broadening the experience of Infectious Disease Fellows in our program.
+Yale-New Haven Hospital (YNHH) is a 1,541-bed tertiary care facility that also functions as a community hospital for Greater New Haven and Southern Connecticut.
+It provides both an urban community and tertiary medical care experience with a strong emphasis on immunosuppressed populations (including granulocytopenic cancer patients, organ and bone marrow transplant patients, HIV/AIDS patients), critical care unit infections, and training in Clinical Microbiology.

+The responsibilities of the Infectious Diseases Fellow are to respond to requests for consultation from any service within the hospital, including Internal Medicine; to correlate the microbiological and clinical data; to present this material to the ID attending; and to communicate recommendations to the house staff and attending caring for these patients.
+Following the initial consultation, these patients are generally followed daily until they are discharged from the hospital.
 Trainees are directly involved in the education of Internal Medicine house officers in the Yale program at YNHH and the VA CT, as well as house officers in the Hospital of St. Raphael program.
 This includes direct consultative advice on diagnostic and management issues for patients with infectious disease problems, choice and dosing of antimicrobial agents, and infection control issues.

 Trainees rotate through the VA CT where they interact with house officers in the Yale categorical programs and the Hospital of St. Raphael where they interact with Hospital of St. Raphael house officers.
 At the VA CT, fellows are supervised by predominantly full-time faculty members of the Infectious Disease section (10 months of the year) as well as part-time faculty members (2 months of the year).
 All faculty members are board certified in Infectious Diseases.